BredOS/mkimage/README.md

 If you find a bug or have a suggestion for improving this project, feel free to open an issue or submit a pull request.
 All contributions are welcome!
 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 2.0 License.
 See the LICENSE file for details.